rouille/Toolkit/INSTALL.md

 cd $STC_DIR
 make
 ```
-it should create a file called libSTCoordinates.a
+it should create a file called libSTCoordinates.a.

 ## Install the "COVERAGE & ANISOTROPY TOOLKIT"